 In a world where real peace of mind grows increasingly valuable, the need to safeguard our most valuable possessions is always present.
 A locked safe is often the beginning of that safety, but the key decision all too often depends on its first line of protection: the safe lock.
+When choosing between digital vs combination safes, understanding the advantages of each locking mechanism can make all the difference in securing what matters most.

 It’s one we get asked frequently here at Alcatraz Locksmith, and it’s one that warrants some serious consideration: what truly offers more security?
 Is it the firm, reliable sensation of a good ol’ combination lock, a purely mechanical lock that has safeguarded treasures for centuries?